adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

 - **Enhanced AssemblyAI Features**: Currently, the project uses only a subset of AssemblyAI’s capabilities.
 Future updates will explore and integrate more of its features, such as advanced content safety analysis, summarization, and more detailed audio insights.
 - **Speaker Profile Identification**: Analyze and identify speaker profiles, such as age or gender, using additional machine learning models.
-- **LangChain Integration**: Experiment with LangChain to enable complex text processing chains and knowledge retrieval from transcriptions, enhancing the app's ability to contextualize and analyze audio content.
-- **Multi-API Support**: Integrate other AI providers (like OpenAI) for advanced summarization, contextual analysis, or voice-to-profile matching.
 - **Real-time Processing**: Expand support for real-time audio streaming and live analysis to provide insights as audio is being recorded or played.
 I think AssemblyAI already has capabilities for this, but I haven't yet experimented with real-time processing.
 - **Topic Modeling and Improved Visualizations**: Incorporate additional NLP techniques for enhanced topic detection and provide more user-friendly and interactive visual insights, making it easier for users to understand complex audio data at a glance.
 - **More Visualizations!**: Add further visualizations for additional features I'm hoping to implement.

 ... and a lot more that I haven't yet noted down!